 So with these steps you’ll soon be eating your dinner or watching your favourite programme in peace.

 A quick note: I’m not a professional dog trainer or anything of the sort.
 These are simply training techniques I’ve learnt and perfected with Loki.
+There are also affiliate links in this post.
+If you click a link and make a purchase I may receive a small commission at no cost to you.
+I only give recommendations for items I’d use myself and feel will benefit my audience.
+Thanks for supporting our blog!

 Please bear in mind, your dog should know the lie down command before you teach the bed command.